saipavankumarchunduru/ai_impact_on_marketprice_Nasdaq_companies/README.md

 # ai_impact_on_marketprice_Nasdaq_companies
-Analysis of trends in AI for Marketprice of stock value in different significant dates Absolutely 👍 Below is a **GitHub-ready `README.md`** written as if you developed the project yourself.
-You can copy and paste it directly into GitHub.
+Analysis of trends in AI for Marketprice of stock value in different significant dates

 ````markdown
 # 📈 AI Stock Impact Alert & Historical Analysis Workflow